centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-purestorage-snmp.md

 ### Configuration Pure Storage Equipment

-In order to monitor your Pure Storage equipments the SNMP v2 must be configured.
+The SNMP agent must be configured on the Pure Storage devices.

 ### Network flow

-Your centreon server must be able to reach the PureStorage storage array over UDP/161 SNMP port.
+Your Centreon poller must be able to reach the PureStorage storage array on the UDP/161 SNMP port.

 ## Installation